timdp/burrata/README.md

    `burrata.js` again and set up the slave:

     ```js
-    // Choose a unique ID for this slave.
+    const ns = 'testing' // The same namespace as for the master.
-    const id = '123'
+    const id = '123' // A unique ID for this slave.
-    const slave = new burrata.Slave(id)
+    const slave = new burrata.Slave(ns, id)

     // Connect to master.
     await slave.init()